microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![SQL Healthcheck security and compliance status recommendations](./sql_healthcheck_security_recommendations.png)

-* *High availability and business continuity* - this section has three different reports for all high availability and business continuity recommendations.
-The first one shows the results for all the checks grouped by status: passed, failed or inconclusive.
-The second report shows a donut chart with the recommendations grouped by priority low, medium or high.
+* _High availability and business continuity_ - This section has three different reports for all high availability and business continuity recommendations.
+The first one shows the results for all the checks grouped by status: passed, failed, or inconclusive.
+The second report shows a donut chart with the recommendations grouped by priority low, medium, or high.
 Finally, there is a list with all of the high availability and business continuity recommendations.

    ![SQL Healthcheck HA status](./sql_healthcheck_ha_status.png)